By Anne Morrissy

 TWELVE CHARITIES TO BENEFIT

-This inaugural year, the Santa Cause will benefit the “Twelve Charities of Christmas,” an intentional nod to the popular Christmas carol “The Twelve Days of Christmas.”
-Twelve local charities will receive funds from the Santa Cause, including: Holiday Home Camp; Open Arms/Dan Green Foundation; George Williams College; the Walworth County Boys & Girls Club, Agape House; Conference Point Camp/ Lake Geneva Youth Camp; Norman B. Barr Camp; Walworth County Alliance for Children/Treehouse Child and Family Center; the Geneva National Foundation; Water Safety Patrol; the Walworth County Food Pantry; and the Otis Green Foundation.
+In its inaugural year, the Santa Cause benefited the “Twelve Charities of Christmas,” an intentional nod to the popular Christmas carol “The Twelve Days of Christmas.”
+In 2016, twelve local charities received funds from the Santa Cause, including: Holiday Home Camp; Open Arms/Dan Green Foundation; George Williams College; the Walworth County Boys & Girls Club, Agape House; Conference Point Camp/ Lake Geneva Youth Camp; Norman B. Barr Camp; Walworth County Alliance for Children/Treehouse Child and Family Center; the Geneva National Foundation; Water Safety Patrol; the Walworth County Food Pantry; and the Otis Green Foundation.

 CHRISTMAS TREES RAISE AWARENESS